-The supplemental combining information on pages F-69 through F-76 of the 2019 Annual Information Statement has been subjected to audit procedures performed in conjunction with the audit of the System's combined financial statements.
-The supplemental information is the responsibility of the System's management.
-Our audit procedures included determining whether the supplemental information reconciles to the combined financial statements or the underlying accounting and other records, as applicable, and performing procedures to test the completeness and accuracy of the information presented in the supplemental information.
-In our opinion, the supplemental combining information is fairly stated, in all material respects, in relation to the combined financial statements as a whole.
+The combining information on pages F-68 through F-75 of the 2020 Annual Information Statement has been subjected to audit procedures performed in conjunction with the audit of the System's combined financial statements.
+The combining information is the responsibility of the System's management.
+Our audit procedures included determining whether the combining information reconciles to the combined financial statements or the underlying accounting and other records, as applicable, and performing procedures to test the completeness and accuracy of the information presented in the combining information.
+In our opinion, the combining information is fairly stated, in all material respects, in relation to the combined financial statements as a whole.
+The combining information is presented for purposes of additional analysis of the combined financial statements rather than to present the financial position, results of operations and cash flows of the individual companies.
+Accordingly, we do not express an opinion on the financial position, results of operations and cash flows of the individual companies.